avivbrokman/email_extraction/README.md

 ```

 ### Information Extraction
 Information extraction was of moderate quality; there were frequent errors.
 Many of these errors are small and understandable.
-Many errors could be solved with more advanced constrained generation, in which only the only text that could fill slots in a record is exact quotations from the source text.
+Many errors could be solved with more advanced constrained generation, in which the only text that could fill slots in a record is exact quotations from the source text.
 Here we mark the correct and incorrect information in the extracted record:

 ![IE_errors](diagrams/ie_errors2.png)

 ## Challenges & Solutions

 - I was **limited by computational resources** because I mainly have access to a personal laptop and I refrained from using state-of-the-art private models available via API as I am given to understand that the security and privacy needs of the company preclude their use.
 Therefore, I was limited to models with 1 billion parameters, which necessitate more care in prompting, more forethought in generation methods, and more creative methods.
-- I am familiar with computer vision research, I have limited hands-on experience—I previously specialized in natural language processing, so I had to learn what worked and what didn't.
+- I am familiar with computer vision research, but I have limited hands-on experience—I previously specialized in natural language processing, so I had to learn what worked and what didn't.
 I originally tried to use **Tesseract** for OCR, but the results were poor.
 I then tried to switch to PaddleOCR, but evidently it is rarely compatible with Apple computers (what I own) despite the existence of installation instructions for them.
 This is why I resorted to **Colab** notebooks, where I could run Tesseract, instead of my usual VSCode + GitHub stack.
 - During Schema Inference, prompts I wrote returned generations that were variously **nonsensical**, **unruly**, and **repetitive**.
 Unlike OCR, natural language processing is my specialty, and I was familiar with these issues as well as tricks of the trade to solve them; this was a lesser challenge.
 A combination of an **imperious tone** and **extreme seriousness** of certain details in the prompt as well as **deterministic generation** solved the issue.
 - Vanilla use of generation with LlaMa 3 usually resulted in **invalid JSON** objects.
 I knew that **constrained generation** was the solution for this, and I found a library (`outlines`) that supports it.